mariapaolavaccaro/mariapaolavaccaro.github.io/_pages/cv.md

 Essential Education
 ======
-* Ph.D in Astronomy and Cosmic Physics, Heidelberg University, 2027 (expected)
+* Ph.D. in Astronomy and Cosmic Physics, Heidelberg University, 2027 (expected)
 * M.S. in Astrophysics and Cosmology, University of Padua, 2022
 * B.S. in Physics, University of Pisa, 2019